 - Data security policy enforcement using single sign-on and multifaceted encryption while data transfers

 - Prevents unauthorized users from accessing the cloud services

-Thus, CASB helps in protecting the confidential data from unauthorized cloud access by using activity monitoring through data security policies.
-CASB efficiently controls the cloud security concerns of the enterprises to a large extent.
+Thus, CASB helps in protecting confidential data from unauthorized cloud access by using activity monitoring through data security policies.
+CASB efficiently controls the cloud security concerns of enterprises to a large extent.

 CloudCodes – One of the Most Preferred Cloud Access Security Broker (CASB) Providers Worldwide

-One of the best CASB providers worldwide, CloudCodes is the leading cloud security provider that works as a security-bridge between the cloud service providers and the SMBs using cloud-based technology, by creating value for its own software designs enabling the SMBs to ensure data safety, confidentiality of data, restriction of any data breach, prevention of data theft/leak, whereby, having absolute control over their cloud-based processes in concordance with the regulatory laws and compliance protocols like HIPAA etc., laid by the world authorities.
+One of the best CASB providers worldwide, CloudCodes is the leading cloud security provider that works as a security bridge between the cloud service providers and the SMBs using cloud-based technology, by creating value for its software designs enabling the SMBs to ensure data safety, confidentiality of data, restriction of any data breach, prevention of data theft/leak, whereby, having absolute control over their cloud-based processes in concordance with the regulatory laws and compliance protocols like HIPAA, etc., laid by the world authorities.

 CloudCodes have been providing the Cloud Access Security Broker (CASB) solution to more than 350+ organization across the world.
-This includes customer from manufacturing, broking, bank, retail, logistics, health and education domain.
+This includes customers from manufacturing, broking, bank, retail, logistics, health, and education domain.